arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ![General Overview of Interrupt on Opta™](assets/opta_interrupt_overview.svg)

 The **Interrupt**, a basic yet vital feature, is available on Opta™ to handle time-sensitive and unexpected events based on state changes.
-This tutorial will help you to implement interrupts on Opta™ using the [Arduino IDE](https://www.arduino.cc/en/software) found within Arduino ecosystem tools.
+This tutorial will help you to implement interrupts on Opta™ using the Arduino programming language and the [Arduino IDE](https://www.arduino.cc/en/software).

 ## Goals